 The REST API: All load balancing tasks can be accomplished using the Google Compute Engine API.
 The API reference docs describe the resources and methods available to you.

-A HTTPS target proxy accepts only TLS 1.0 and up when terminating client SSL requests.
-It speaks only TLS 1.0 and up to the backend service when the backend protocol is HTTPS.
+A HTTPS target proxy accepts only TLS 1.0, 1.1, and 1.2 when terminating client SSL requests.
+It speaks only TLS 1.0, 1.1, and 1.2 to the backend service when the backend protocol is HTTPS.

 Illegal request handling

 The HTTP(S) load balancer blocks client requests from reaching the backend for a number of reasons: some strictly for HTTP/1.1 compliance and others to avoid unexpected data being passed to the backends.